ardagnir/pterosaur/README.md

 **enabled**: set to false to disable Pterosaur

 **contentonly**: When set to false, Pterosaur uses vim in the chrome areas of the browser window (like the awesomebar and firebug).
 When set to true, only web content uses vim.
-Defaults to false.
+Defaults to true.

 **allowprivate**: By default, Pterosaur will *not* send keys typed in private browsing mode to vim.
 If you set this to true, it will not treat private browsing any differently than normal browsing.